 7. Graft preparation is made under microscopes modified with video cameras that allow each technician’s work to be digital recorded and viewed.
 Viewing of recordings are performed randomly by Dr. Lindsey and senior staff for evaluation purposes.
 We have found this particular method to be very useful in sharing tips among staff which helps to sharpen and improve every technician’s overall skill.

 8. Other modifications to our microscopes that have been made by Dr. Lindsey allow for improved visualization of grafts during “difficult” cases that standard microscopes just don’t have.
-For now these modifications are proprietary as Dr. Feller pursues patents on these innovations.
+For now these modifications are proprietary as Dr. Lindsey pursues patents on these innovations.

 9. Video feeds of microscopic preparation of grafts are coupled to our in-house network for real-time viewing by Dr. Lindsey.